bask0xff/FlyGis3D/Readme.md

 # 3D-visualisation of GIS MapInfo files using OpenGL.

-University diploma project written in 1997-1999
+University diploma project written in 1997-1999.

-Delaunay triangulation, computational geometry, custom data structures such as LinkedList and other, 3D, OpenGL, Bresenham's algorithm for lines drawing; calculation invisible places on terrain; 3D flying by traektory with observing selected point...
+The project involves Delaunay triangulation in computational geometry, the development of custom data structures such as LinkedList, and other components for 3D graphics using OpenGL.
+It includes Bresenham's algorithm for line drawing and algorithms for calculating invisible areas on terrain.
+The project also features 3D navigation along a trajectory while observing a selected point.

 NB!
-Neither Pascal nor Delphi have a built-in implementation of some of the data structures we use every day, so I wrote my own implementation.
-In the file Geom1.pas, you can see my implementation of a linked list, which may help you to understand how it works in a very simple example.
+Neither Pascal nor Delphi provides built-in implementations for some of the common data structures we use daily, so I developed my own.
+In the file Geom1.pas, you can find my implementation of a linked list, which may serve as a simple example to understand how these structures work.

 Delphi 5